nemethviktor/GeoTagNinja/readme.md

 ## System Requirements

 - Windows 7+ x64 is needed.
+As I mentioned in the Roadmap it's likely that support for pre-Win10 OSs will remain till some point 2025 but possibly not beyond that.
 - You'll need an ArcGIS API key to use the map search functionality.
 Register for free [here](https://developers.arcgis.com/)
 - You'll need a geoNames username and password to use toponomy search.
 Register for free [here](https://www.geonames.org/)
 - WebView2 is required but should come with your OS most likely.
 If not, get it from [here](https://go.microsoft.com/fwlink/p/?LinkId=2124703)